stvnsok/-capstone-project-3900-w18a-terraluna/README.md

 * `python==3.8.12`
 * `node==14.17.3`

-## Installation & Setup
+## Installation & Setup: Lubuntu 20.04.1 LTS VM

 ### Cloning the Repository

-On Lubuntu 20.04.1 LTS VM, the clipboard can be bidirectionally shared by enabling it in Settings > General > Advanced.
+The application is best viewed on high resolutions.
+On the Lubuntu 20.04.1 LTS VM, click the icon in the bottom left and in `Preferences > LXQt settings > Monitor settings` set the resolution to 1920 x 1080 (or higher).

+You may need to reduce the scaling in `View > Virtual Screen 1 > Scale to 100%`.

+On a fresh Lubuntu 20.04.1 LTS VM, navigate to the home `~` directory.

 ```bash
 # Generate SSH key